learn-co-curriculum/dsc-lists-lab/README.md

 ### Summary

-In this lesson, we had some practice with working with lists in Python.
+In this lesson, we got some practice with working with lists in Python.
 We saw how to add and remove elements from a list, as well as select specific elements.
 Finally, we saw how to use a different data structure to calculate the number of unique elements in the list.